e-picas/bash-library/MANPAGE.md

 :   these are used to build the help information of the scripts ; they may be defined for each script

 SYNOPSIS_MANPAGE DESCRIPTION_MANPAGE OPTIONS_MANPAGE EXAMPLES_MANPAGE EXIT_STATUS_MANPAGE FILES_MANPAGE ENVIRONMENT_MANPAGE COPYRIGHT_MANPAGE BUGS_MANPAGE AUTHOR_MANPAGE SEE_ALSO_MANPAGE
-:    these are used to build man-pages and help informations ; they may be defined for each script
+:    these are used to build man-pages and help information ; they may be defined for each script

 NAME VERSION DATE PRESENTATION COPYRIGHT LICENSE SOURCES ADDITIONAL_INFO :   these are used to build the version string of the scripts ; they may be defined for each script